Forest Bioeconomy

 During the first year, all students will take courses that provide a deeper understanding of sustainable development, circular bioeconomy and the international and national forestry sectors.
 They will also learn about raw materials, processes and characteristics as well as the forestry value chain.
 During their second year, students take courses within subjects such as sustainability, marketing, bioeconomy management, natural resources and markets, and trade theory.
 These courses focus on providing:

-- a systematic understanding of the industrial forestry sector and its role in bioeconomy;
+- a systematic understanding of the industrial forestry sector and its role in bioeconomics;

-- detailed knowledge about the different refinement stages throughout the value chain, including the raw materials, processes and products;
+- detailed knowledge about the various plant breeding systems throughout the value chain, including the raw materials, processes and products;

 - in-depth knowledge of the opportunities and obstacles related to sustainable development from a bioeconomics perspective;